jlinoff/pam/README.md

 For this example I chose the second option.
 I created two new _textarea_ fields named "ingredients" and "instructions" so that users could enter multiple lines and removed all of the other default fields except the "html" field because they were not needed.
-I kept the "html" field because I wanted to be able add pictures to the recipes.
+I kept the default "html" field because I wanted to be able add pictures to the recipes.
 Here is what the preferences look like after the modifications were made.

 <img src="www/help/pam-recipe-prefs.png" width="400" alt="default"/>

-All of this is discussed in more detail in subsequent sections.

 ##### Simple Account Record